 One of the reasons I am always so impressed with Bryggeloftet is that they really know what they are doing.
 I have been there in a large group, with everyone ordering a different steak, cooked in different ways, and with different sauces and potatoes.
 And the chefs and servers at Bryggeloftet get it 100% right every time.

-My go-to order is steak of beef with red wine sauce and potato au gratin.
+My go-to order is steak of beef with port wine sauce and potato au gratin, but their reindeer steak is also to die for.
 So good!

 In addition to this, I have learned that the servers really know what they are talking about when it comes to wine, which (as I’m sure you know), is important to me.
 I love my wine, and have written wine guides to several places I have visited (such as Vienna!).
 So having a server who can give you great advice on this always makes me happy!